Mark-MDO47/ArduinoClass/99_Resources/README.md

 ## YX5200 Audio Player
 [Top](#resources "Top")<br>
 The YX5200 Audio Player can drive speakers or headphones from sound files you place on its SD card slot.
-About $2 in packs of 5.<br>
+About $2 each in packs of 5.<br>
 Placing the audio files onto the SD card requires special care.
 Also there are many clone versions with different chips and different firmware levels.
 The following link shows the method I used to get reliable performance.
 - https://github.com/Mark-MDO47/AudioPlayer-YX5200